Activated carbon: Production

+After adsorption, spent granular activated carbon can often be regenerated rather than discarded.
+Thermal reactivation (heating in an inert or steam atmosphere at 800–900 °C) restores much of the pore structure but consumes significant energy, while chemical regeneration (e.g. with dilute acids or bases) can selectively remove fouling compounds under milder conditions.
+Emerging methods like microwave-assisted reactivation and bio-regeneration using fungi or bacteria show promise for lower-carbon footprints.
+Choosing the optimal regeneration route balances carbon lifespan, energy use and treatment costs, and helps minimize the volume of hazardous waste sent to landfill.

 Classification

 Activated carbons are complex products which are difficult to classify on the basis of their behaviour, surface characteristics and other fundamental criteria.
 However, some broad classification is made for general purposes based on their size, preparation methods, and industrial applications.

-Powdered activated carbon
+Powdered activated carbon (PAC)

 Normally, activated carbons (R 1) are made in particulate form as powders or fine granules less than 1.0 mm in size with an average diameter between 0.15 and 0.25 mm.
 Thus they present a large surface to volume ratio with a small diffusion distance.
 Activated carbon (R 1) is defined as the activated carbon particles retained on a 50-mesh sieve (0.297 mm).

 Powdered activated carbon (PAC) material is finer material.
 PAC is made up of crushed or ground carbon particles, 95–100% of which will pass through a designated mesh sieve.
 The ASTM classifies particles passing through an 80-mesh sieve (0.177 mm) and smaller as PAC.
 It is not common to use PAC in a dedicated vessel, due to the high head loss that would occur.
 Instead, PAC is generally added directly to other process units, such as raw water intakes, rapid mix basins, clarifiers, and gravity filters.